Protected species in your garden? Here's what to do...

 How to get rid of great crested newts legally

-If you have a large pond in your garden, then you can encourage great crested newts by ensuring one side gradually slopes up to dry land, enabling young amphibians to leave the water.
+If you have a large pond in your garden, you can encourage great crested newts by ensuring one side gradually slopes up to dry land, enabling young amphibians to leave the water.
 A ramp covered in chicken wire can help.
-Since they can be preyed upon by birds, growing plants around the pond helps provide shelter and protection.
+Since newts can be preyed upon by birds, growing plants around the pond helps provide shelter and protection.

 Protected species: badgers